bgeesaman/registry-search-order/README.md

 Oops.
 Not good.

-After some inspiration from [@raesene](https://twitter.com/raesene) [here](https://raesene.github.io/blog/2019/09/25/typosquatting-in-a-multi-registry-world/), I decided to see how practical this form of attack would be and to use this mechanism to raise awareness of [the issue](https://lists.podman.io/archives/list/security@lists.podman.io/thread/BX4PIHHVHGDDLYLX53WUBVLFM3YRVXKM/).
+After some inspiration from [@raesene](https://twitter.com/raesene) [here](https://raesene.github.io/blog/2019/09/25/typosquatting-in-a-multi-registry-world/), I decided to see how practical this form of attack would be and to use this mechanism to raise awareness of [the issue](https://lists.podman.io/archives/list/security@lists.podman.io/thread/BX4PIHHVHGDDLYLX53WUBVLFM3YRVXKM/) and now [this issue](https://github.com/containers/libpod/issues/4549).
 This took the form of:

 1. Registering identically named organizations on `quay.io` that were available for common/popular organizations on `docker.io/DockerHub` in case `quay.io` comes first in your search order.
 2. Registering identically named organizations that live on `registry.redhat.io/registry.access.redhat.com` on  `docker.io/DockerHub` in case `docker.io` comes first.